-Ash Pond 3 was primarily dry at the time of the site visit.
+Ash Pond 3 was dry at the time of the site visit.
 The majority of this pond is filled and is used, primarily, as a lay-down area.
 This pond also provides storage for permitted dry-ash stacking.
 Despite being primarily dry, Ash Pond 3 does currently receive liquid borne waste from two sources.
 Flow comes either directly from the plant during sluicing operations for fly ash (photo 3-2) or as pumped decant flow from Ash Pond 2's bottom ash settling operation.
 A serpentine channel constructed inside this pond, the "S-curve" as it is known at Plant McDonough (Appendix B, Figure B-3), conveys liquid from either source directly into Ash Pond 4, without impounding.
 The channel length and layout lowers the energy of the flow and provides detention time that allows a portion of the suspended solids to settle out of the slurry before reaching Ash Pond 4.
 According to plant personnel (MCD-API 076), "the settled ash is periodically excavated and stored in the dry stack."

-Ash Pond 3 has a side-hill embankment 39 feet high and a pool area of 25 acres.
+Ash Pond 3 has a side-hill embankment 39 feet high and an original pond area of 23 acres.
 The dikes appeared to be maintained and mowed (photo 3-4).
 Axial and lateral drains are present in Ash Pond 3.
 Four lateral drains are present along the southern and south-western downstream toe.
 Station numbers for these drains were not provided.
 During the site visit, lateral drain 3-3 was noted to be flowing, which was typical according to on-site personnel.
 Drawings indicate axial drains are present along the southern and south-western downstream toe.
-Ash Pond 3 is capable of impounding water and it has a functional drop inlet decant; however, the decant flow capacity is not known.
+Ash Pond 3 has a functional drop inlet decant.
 The western side of the pond embankment faces Maner Rd SE; residential and business neighborhoods are present west of the dam.

 The original primary discharge structure does not currently discharge decant flow for Ash Pond 3.
 The structure, a 36-inch vertical CMP riser connected to a 24-inch diameter CMP, was observed along the southeastern portion of the pond (photo 3-1) and discharges to an incised sediment basin (Figure 2) for newly constructed plant facilities.
 The outlet pipe was observed to be unobstructed, however it appeared to have been recently damaged by construction equipment (photo 3-5).
+Georgia Power reports that use of this pipe was discontinued in 2009 and the flow redirected to a nearby sedimentation basin; the damaged pipe was removed after the AMEC site visit in 2010.

 The original design of Ash Pond 3 included an open channel spillway at the northeast corner of the impoundment.
 That structure has subsequently been changed to a culvert at the end of the "S" channel, which discharges into Ash Pond 4.
 The current primary flow outlet from Ash Pond 3 is the serpentine channel that discharges directly into Ash Pond 4.
 This channel forms a direct hydraulic connection between the two ponds.
 There is at least one roadway, with an associated flow through culvert, at about the midway point of the channel's flow path.
 Neither the channel nor the culvert capacities are known.
-Although the NPDES Process Flow Diagram does not indicate that Ash Pond 3 has an emergency overflow discharge, the site visit and historical construction drawings indicate that a trapezoidal channel located between Ash Ponds 3 and 4 (and indicated as the emergency discharge for Ash Pond 4) may function as some type of emergency discharge for Ash Pond 3 as well.
+Although the NPDES Process Flow Diagram does not indicate that Ash Pond 3 has an emergency overflow discharge, the site visit and historical construction drawings indicate that a trapezoidal channel located between Ash Ponds 3 and 4 (and indicated as the emergency discharge for Ash Pond 4) functions as an emergency discharge for Ash Pond 3 as well.